Xilinx/brevitas/README.md

 Note how the network was parametrized to reflect a few of the differences between PyTorch quantized inference operators and the standard ONNX opset:
 - Pytorch doesn't support explicit bias quantization, standard ONNX does.
-- We pick an 8-bit signed symmetric weights quantizer for PyTorch (which would normally be used by default), while for ONNX we go for an unsigned asymmetric one, since support for it in onnxruntime is more mature.
+- We pick an 8-bit signed symmetric weights quantizer for PyTorch (the one used by default for weight quantization in Brevitas), while for ONNX we go for an unsigned asymmetric one, since support for it in onnxruntime is more mature.
 - With the FBGEMM x86 backend (which is enabled by default), PyTorch recommends to use 7-bit activations to avoid overflow.

 ### Export to TVM